gsirhc/AdvancedTail/README.md

 #### Windows Event Logs
-AdvancedTail allows you to tail the most commonly used Windows Event Logs by converting them to text and displaying as though the log was a file.
+AdvancedTail allows you to tail the most commonly used Windows Event Logs by converting them to text and displaying the logs like a file.
 This allows you to apply filters, trimming and highlighting.
 The logs will update in real time as events are added.

 Since AdvancedTail formats the event logs, predefined filter configurations are provided to